-Israel's most recent general elections were held on April 9, 2019, September 17, 2019, March 2, 2020 and March 23, 2021.
+Israel's most recent general elections were held on April 9, 2019, September 17, 2019 and March 2, 2020.
+The next general elections are scheduled to be held on March 23, 2021.
 Uncertainty surrounding future elections and/or the results of such elections in Israel may continue and the political situation in Israel may further deteriorate.
 Actual or perceived political instability in Israel or any negative changes in the political environment, may individually or in the aggregate adversely affect the Israeli economy and, in turn, our business, financial condition, results of operations and growth prospects.